Rogerio-mack/IMT_Banco_de_Dados/Neo4J_atividade6_solucao.md

 AND e3.tipo_participação =~ '(?i).*act.*'
 AND e4.tipo_participação =~ '(?i).*act.*'
 AND NOT (a1)<-[:Elenco]-(:Filme)-[:Elenco]->(a3)
-// RETURN *
 RETURN a2.nome AS Trabalhou, a3.nome AS Não_Trabalhou, COUNT(a3) AS Força
 ORDER BY Força DESC

+// aqui mostra quem são esses relacionamentos
 //RETURN a3.nome, a2.nome, f2.titulo, f1.titulo
-//ORDER BY a3.nome, a2.nome, f2.titulo, f1.titulo   **** aqui mostra quem são esses relacionamentos
+//ORDER BY a3.nome, a2.nome, f2.titulo, f1.titulo

 ╒═════════════════════════╤═══════════════════════════╤═════╕
 │Trabalhou                │Não_Trabalhou              │Força│